riteshsp2000/alohomora/README.md

 ☁️ We also had a discussion regarding whether we should opt for a server or serverless architecture.
 After a few discussions, we decided on going serverless with Firebase Cloud Functions since we already were heavily relying on other Firebase Products.

+💻 We wanted to build a web app as well but couldn't furnish it so well because of time constraints.

 ## Technlogies we used in Alohomora 🖥️✨
 - Flutter for the App.
 - Firebase Firestore as the real-time Database.